wmorgan/dcos-docs/1.7/overview/roadmap.md

 menu_order: 9
 ---

-The roadmap provides a high level overview of the themes that the project is planning to focus on in the near, medium and long term.
+This roadmap provides a high level overview of the themes that the DC/OS project is focusing on in the near, medium and long term.
-Please see the design docs and JIRAs for details on each item.
+Please see the design docs and JIRAs for additional details on each item.

 ## Near Term